Whether your mom is easy or tricky to buy for, sometimes you need a little inspiration.

 I got the idea to write this gift guide while talking with a friend about all the National Parks we’d visited with our moms.
 That soon turned into a conversation about how shameless both our moms fangirl over anything and everything to do with parks and monuments.

 Thinking back to my seasons as a Park Ranger, I wish I could give a shout out to every enthusiastic mom who made my day.
-Whether they were eagerly stamping their National Park Passport books, or asking a borderline excessive number of questions during guided hikes, National Park-loving moms are simply the bomb dot com.
+Whether they were eagerly stamping their National Park Passport books, or asking a borderline excessive number of questions during guided hikes, National Park-loving moms are simply delightful.

 Without further ado, here are my favorite gifts for National Park-loving moms!

 The America the Beautiful Pass (AKA the annual all-National Park pass) is the holy grail possession for all National Park travelers.
 I buy one every year, my parents buy one every year… it’s definitely a must-have.

 My mom is a huge fan of collecting National Park passport stamps.
 It’s a Very Big Deal.

 For those who don’t know, in every visitor center of every National Park, there’s a little passport station.
 You bring in your special, official National Park passport book and get that park’s special stamp.
 These are a lot like real passport stamps!
 They even have the exact date you visited the park.